mamedev/mame/docs/source/commandline/commandline-all.rst

 **-getsoftlist** [<*pattern*>]

-        Posts to screen a specific software list which matches with the gamename provided.
+        Posts to screen a specific software list which matches with the system name provided.

 .. _mame-commandline-verifysoftlist: